Foreign policy of the Lyndon B. Johnson administration: France

 As the economies of Western Europe recovered, European leaders increasingly sought to recast the alliance as a partnership of equals.
 This trend, and his escalation of the Vietnam War, led to tensions within NATO.
 Johnson's request that NATO leaders send even token forces to South Vietnam were denied by leaders who lacked a strategic interest in the region.
 West Germany was torn between France and the United States.
 France pursued independent foreign policies, and in 1966 its President Charles de Gaulle withdrew France from some NATO roles.
 The withdrawal of France, along with West German and British defense cuts, substantially weakened NATO, but the alliance remained intact.
 Johnson refrained from criticizing de Gaulle and he resisted calls to reduce American troop levels on the continent.

 South Asia

-Johnson met with President of Pakistan Ayub Khan.
+Johnson meeting with President of Pakistan Ayub Khan.

 Since 1954, the American alliance with Pakistan had caused neutral India to move closer to the Soviet Union.
 Johnson hoped that a more evenhanded policy towards both countries would soften the tensions in South Asia and bring both nations closer to the United States.
 He ended the traditional American division of South Asia into 'allies' and 'neutrals' and sought to develop good relations with both India and Pakistan by supplying arms and money to both while maintaining neutrality in their intense border feuds.
 His policy pushed Pakistan closer to Communist China and India closer to the Soviet Union.
 Johnson also started to cultivate warm personal relations with Prime Minister Lal Bahadur Shastri of India and President Ayub Khan of Pakistan.
 However, he inflamed anti-American sentiments in both countries when he cancelled the visits of both leaders to Washington.